 Educating yourself on these issues, avoiding subjective terminology in your appraisal reports, using reputable data sources, and taking care to always comply with USPAP and Fair Housing laws can help you avoid unconscious appraisal bias and prevent unintended discrimination within the process.

-Learning to recognize the various biases that influence appraisals and the steps you can take to reduce said biases is a good place to start.
-Our course, Fair Housing, Bias, and Discrimination can help you learn to mitigate the impacts of valuation and appraisal bias.
-In this four-hour continuing education course, you’ll learn about issues related to fair housing, fair lending, bias, and discrimination as well as different types of bias and examples of how they might affect appraisals.
+Our Valuation Bias and Fair Housing Courses can help you learn to mitigate the impacts of appraisal bias.
+In the continuing education course—now required in most states—you’ll learn about issues related to fair housing, fair lending, bias, and discrimination as well as different types of bias and examples of how they might affect appraisals.

 Property Appraisal and Valuation Equity (PAVE)